bhklab/handbook/docs/General/Communications/bhklab_gmail.md

 - One-on-one meetings with BHK
 - Any other events the lab should be aware of

+Your BHKLab Gmail account will be added to the BHKLab Calendar with viewing permissions as part of your Onboarding.
 Make sure you check this calendar and your BHKLab email regularly so you are aware of any changes to the regular schedule or invitations to your assigned presentation days.

-### Integrating your BHKLab Calendar with other tools
+### Integrating your BHKLab Gmail Calendar with other tools

-Follow the steps described on the [Share your calendar with someone](https://support.google.com/calendar/answer/37082?hl=en&ref_topic=10510447&sjid=5547978077838140625-NC) Google page with your BHKLab Gmail calendar, **not the BHKLAB calendar listed under Other calendars**.
+Follow the steps described on the [Share your calendar with someone](https://support.google.com/calendar/answer/37082?hl=en&ref_topic=10510447&sjid=5547978077838140625-NC) Google page with *your* BHKLab Gmail calendar, **not the BHKLAB calendar listed under Other calendars**.

 - If you are adding it to another Google Calendar, add that account at the "Share with specific people or groups" section.